 b) Legitimate Interest Assessment

 Organisations need to prove they have a legal basis for using (processing) personal data.
 There are six legal ways you can process data, but for B2B marketing they are most likely ‘contract’, ‘legitimate interest’ and ‘consent’.
-I predict many marketers will use legitimate interest, but you need to conduct a Legitimate Interest Assessment and store the results.
+I predict many marketers will use legitimate interest, but I suggest you read my article Earnings Press Release FY18 Q4.

 c) Privacy Impact Assessments

-Businesses will need to carry out a Privacy Impact Assessment where the processing of personal data is likely to result in a significant risk to the rights and freedoms of individuals.
+Businesses now need to carry out a Privacy Impact Assessment where the processing of personal data is likely to result in a significant risk to the rights and freedoms of individuals.
 Data Controllers are also now required to report personal data breaches to the ICO within 72 hours if the breach is likely to result in a high risk.

 d) Right to Erasure (Right to be Forgotten)

-The Right to Erasure enables individuals to request that all the data you hold about them be removed from your CRM (if you have passed their data to a third-party processor, they will also need to remove the information).
-You can refuse if you need the data for accounting, tax or other regulatory purposes.
+The Right to Erasure enables individuals to request that all the data you hold about them be removed from your CRM (if you have passed their data to a third-party processor, the third-party will also need to remove the information).
+You can refuse if you need the data for legal, tax or other regulatory purposes.

 e) New Data Protection Officer (DPO)

 If you employ more than 250 staff or process large amounts of personal data, you are required to appoint a DPO to help you comply with GDPR law.

 f) Increased obligations for Data Processors

-The old Data Protection Act 1998 placed burdens only on Data Controllers.
+The old Data Protection Act 1998 placed burdens on Data Controllers.
 Under GDPR, Data Processors will also have obligations.
 For example, they will have a responsibility to implement appropriate measures for the security of personal data during its processing.

 An introduction to the ePrivacy Regulation